- Getting started

 -

-to publish it to Orchestrator as a process.
+Select Publish to publish the agent to Orchestrator as a process.
+Select

-- Orchestrator Personal Workspace Feed - The process is published to your personal workspace and will only be available to you.
+- Orchestrator Personal Workspace Feed - The process is published to your personal workspace and is only be available to you.
 This is the default selection.

-- Orchestrator Tenant Processes Feed- The process is published to the global tenant feed and will be available to all users assigned to folders that use the tenant feed.
+- Orchestrator Tenant Processes Feed - The process is published to the global tenant feed and is available to all users in eligible folders.

 - Select a version.
 A version is generated automatically starting with 1.0.0 when you first publish, and then incremented automatically every time you republish.